 In this study, we aimed to describe the phenotypical characteristics of patients with AMD carrying a rare variant in the CFH gene.
 Overall, rare CFH variant carriers have a more severe phenotype with more and larger drusen, often extending to the peripheral retina.
 Larger drusen area within the ETDRS grid and drusen located nasal to the optic disc were significantly associated with patients with AMD carrying a rare pathogenic CFH variant.
-These findings are in line with previous studies reporting extensive macular drusen accumulation and presence of extramacular drusen in patients with AMD carrying the CFH p.Arg1210Cys variant18 and other rare CFH variants.11
+These findings are in line with previous studies reporting extensive macular drusen accumulation and presence of extramacular drusen in patients with AMD carrying the CFH p.Arg1210Cys variant and other rare CFH variants

 In addition, we report an association between the presence of drusen with crystalline appearance and carrying a rare variant in CFH.
-Drusen with crystalline appearance, also known as refractile or calcified drusen, have a characteristic glistening appearance on color fundus imaging and have been associated with the development of geographic atrophy.^{24,25} Thus, these patients might be at higher risk for developing geographic atrophy compared with noncarriers.
-In the current study, rare CFH variant carriers seem to develop geographic atrophy more often than choroidal neovascularization, as was already observed in rare variant carriers of other complement genes (CFI, C3, and C9).26 However, probably owing to the small number of patients with late AMD, this difference was not significant.
+Drusen with crystalline appearance, also known as refractile or calcified drusen, have a characteristic glistening appearance on color fundus imaging and have been associated with the development of geographic atrophy.
+Thus, these patients might be at higher risk for developing geographic atrophy compared with noncarriers.
+In the current study, rare CFH variant carriers seem to develop geographic atrophy more often than choroidal neovascularization, as was already observed in rare variant carriers of other complement genes (CFI, C3, and C9).
+However, probably owing to the small number of patients with late AMD, this difference was not significant.

-From literature, it is known that CFH carriers usually have an earlier age at onset.^{8.11,13,22,26,27} Owing to our study design a lower age at onset in rare variant carriers could not be analyzed.
+From literature, it is known that CFH carriers usually have an earlier age at onset.8,11,13,22,26,27 Owing to our study design a lower age at onset in rare variant carriers could not be analyzed.
 Our study was merely designed to analyze phenotypical differences between rare CFH carriers and noncarriers; therefore, age-matched noncarriers were selected.
 As a consequence, no difference in age at onset could be observed.
 However, assessing the age at onset remains an important clue for ophthalmologists when considering (rare) genetic variants in a patient.
-Familial burden is also known to be associated with rare CFH variant carriers.^{11,13,18,26,28} Although the number of carriers with a family history of AMD (64.7%) was not significantly different from noncarriers (53.9%), it must be emphasized that family history was obtained through interviewer-assisted questionnaires.
-From previous studies, it is known that CFH carriers often have asymptomatic family members^{29,30} and, therefore, it is plausible that the percentage of carriers with a family history of AMD is underestimated.
+Familial burden is also known to be associated with rare CFH variant carriers.11,13,18,26,28 Although the number of carriers with a family history of AMD (64.7%) was not significantly different from noncarriers (53.9%), it must be emphasized that family history was obtained through interviewer-assisted questionnaires.
+From previous studies, it is known that CFH carriers often have asymptomatic family members and, therefore, it is plausible that the percentage of carriers with a family history of AMD is underestimated.

 Assuming that rare protein-altering variants located in the CFH gene lead to similar phenotype, this study was not restricted to one or more specific CFH variants but included a wide variety of rare protein-altering CFH variants identified by WES or Sanger sequencing in our cohort.
 Therefore, our analyses also included some variants that were not described before in the literature.
 However, when limiting the analyses to confirmed pathogenic variants only, the associations between rare variant carriers and phenotypical characteristics become more pronounced.
 More information on pathogenicity of variants is therefore desirable.
-As prediction tools do not always correctly predict a genetic variant to be functionally impaired,^{31,32} other large sequencing or functional studies are needed to confirm the clinical significance of these variants.
+As prediction tools do not always correctly predict a genetic variant to be functionally impaired, 31,32 other large sequencing or functional studies are needed to confirm the clinical significance of these variants presence of geographic atrophy.
+Additionally, when correcting for multiple comparisons, only drusen area remained significantly associated with rare variant carriers, which is most likely the result of our small sample size.